-Overall Project Challenges: Identification and Resolution- Describe any challenges/issues the project has encountered during the reporting period.
-Consider what may be affecting project effectiveness or may have the potential of affecting program outcomes and stated goals.
-Examples of areas where problems may exist are program administration, service delivery, rate of referrals, and participant enrollment or participation, county processes, among others.
+Describe any overall challenges/issues the project has encountered during the reporting period.
+Consider what may be affecting project effectiveness or may have the potential of affecting project outcomes and stated goals.
+Examples of areas where problems may exist are project administration, service delivery, rate of referrals, and participant enrollment or participation, agency processes, among others.
 Describe the plan to resolve identified challenges.